heamy121/mmai/README.md

 This repo contains my homework assignments and random thoughts throughout the class.

 ## Bio
 Hi!
 I'm Amy, a junior interested in building things and exploring AI.
+Outside of AI, I enjoy learning about theoretical machine learning, game theory, and probability.
+If I am not at my desk, you can find me running around the Charles River or enjoying a K-pop concert.

 ## Homework
 - [Homework 1: Processing the NLVR Dataset](./homework/homework-1/)